An introduction to pitch strength in contemporary popular music analysis and production: Introduction: are text-to-music models suited to music production?

-\paragraph{High-level text captions in generative AI.} The user input of recent generative text-to-audio models, such as MusicLM \citep{agostinelli2023musiclm}, consists of text captions.
-MusicLM's training involves text-audio pairs from MuLan\footnote{\url{https://mulan-dataset.github.io/} } \citep{huang2022mulan} and MusicCaps\footnote{\url{ https://www.kaggle.com/datasets/googleai/musiccaps}} \citep{agostinelli2023musiclm}.
+The user input of recent generative text-to-audio models, such as MusicLM \citep{agostinelli2023musiclm}, consists of text captions.
+MusicLM's training involves text-audio pairs from MuLan \citep{huang2022mulan} and MusicCaps \citep{agostinelli2023musiclm}.
 MuLan uses annotations mapped to 44 million internet music videos.
-MusicCaps contains 5,521 music examples labelled by musicians.
+MusicCaps contains 5,521 music examples labeled by musicians.
 Using both MuLan and MusicCaps, MusicLM generates content from captions like: `Slow tempo, bass-and-drums-led reggae song.
 Sustained electric guitar.
 High-pitched bongos with ringing tones.
 Vocals are relaxed with a laid-back feel, very expressive'.

-Music Information Retrieval (MIR) has distinguished between quantifiable low-level audio attributes and informative high-level semantic descriptors \citep{mckay2004automatic,bogdanov2009similarity,zanoni2012features}.
-The text captions above may be too high-level for the production of contemporary popular music, as defined by \citet{deruty2022development}.
-As noted by \citet[p.~8]{deruty2022melatonin} and exemplified by software synthesizers like Spectrasonics Omnisphere \citep{nagle2015omnisphere} or the extensive guitar setups of artists like My Bloody Valentine's Kevin Shields \citep{brewster2024shields}, low-level controls are widely used by studio musicians.
+Such captions may be too high-level for the production of contemporary popular music, as defined by \citet{deruty2022development}.
+As noted by \citet[p.~8]{deruty2022melatonin} and exemplified by software synthesizers like Spectrasonics Omnisphere \citep{nagle2015omnisphere} or the extensive guitar setups of artists like My Bloody Valentine's Kevin Shields \citep{brewster2024shields}, low-level controls are indispensable to studio musicians.

-\paragraph{Example of low-level text description.} My Bloody Valentine's 1991 album, Loveless, was deemed influential and inspired several other artists \citep{hudson2021loveless}. \textbf{Figure~\ref{fig:sometimes}} shows an analysis of a guitar chord from \citet{mybloodyvalentine1991sometimes}.
-A possible text caption for this chord may be: `A 38Hz quasi-harmonic tone with no fundamental, high upper partials, random deviation of partials from harmonicity, and noise above 3000Hz'.
+\paragraph{Example of low-level text description.} My Bloody Valentine's 1991 album Loveless was deemed influential and inspired several other artists \citep{hudson2021loveless}. \textbf{Figure~\ref{fig:sometimes}} shows an analysis of a guitar chord from \citet{mybloodyvalentine1991sometimes}.
+A possible text caption for this chord might be: `A 38Hz quasi-harmonic tone with no fundamental, high upper partials, random deviation of partials from harmonicity, and noise above 3000Hz'.
+As explained later, the caption may also involve pitch strength.

 Such a caption is much lower level than those used in MusicLM.
-Musicians may find no interest in a guitar generated by text-to-audio models if they can't fine-tune the guitar sound.
-From this perspective, generative A.I. models could benefit from incorporating lower-level features.
+Musicians may find no interest in a guitar generated by recent text-to-audio models, as they can't fine-tune the guitar sound.
+From this perspective, generative AI models could benefit from incorporating lower-level features.

 \emph{Pitch strength} (PS), a \emph{perceptual parameter} in the sense of \citet{mcadams1999perspectives}, is an example of a low-level aspect of contemporary popular music that may be useful in this context.